Mint TeaWikipedia: Peppermint_tea | Teaviews: mint-tea

 Mint tea can be made out of fresh or dried leaves.
 It is typically brewed with boiling water.
 The amount of leaf used typically varies by the species.
 Peppermint can have an overwhelmingly strong aroma, requiring less leaf to be used, whereas spearmint and other mints require more leaf.
 Mint teas make particularly good iced teas, as mint is often described as having a cool or refreshing quality.

 While most mints are generally safe for consumption in food or beverages, some species of mint are toxic in large doses.
-Pennyroyal (Mentha pulegium), which has a pleasant minty aroma and makes a delicious tea, can cause liver damage and can even be lethal, and is an ongoing source of poisoning.
+Pennyroyal (Mentha pulegium), which has a pleasant minty aroma and makes a delicious tea, can cause liver damage and can even be lethal in a high enough dose, and is an ongoing source of poisoning.

 1. Sweetie R. Kanatt et. al., Antioxidant potential of mint (Mentha spicata L.) in radiation-processed lamb meat, Food Chemistry, Vol. 100, No. 2, 2007, pp. 451-458.